IMAT1912/IMAT1912/lab_01/lab_01.md

 ## Add an item to the list

-An empty list is only so much use.
-Let's get some apples.
+Let's remember to get some apples.

 ```python
 shopping = []